bobtsang28/bobtsang28.github.io/_projects/2024-01-29-mong-kok-at-night.md

   </div>
 </div>

 One evening after work, I grabbed my camera and headed out for a night shoot in Mong Kok, one of Hong Kong’s busiest districts and one synonymous with the neon glow the city is known for.
-I didn't really have a plan; I simply wandered for hours, filming places I remembered fondly from my childhood.
+Without a set plan, I wandered for hours, filming places I remembered fondly from my childhood.
 What I didn’t expect was how strongly it would stir my memories.

-In post-production, I experimented with different colour grades, searching for a balance that could nod to Mong Kok’s cyberpunk atmosphere without tipping into a stereotypical, tourist-eye rendition of the city.
-That same thinking led me to choose an instrumental cover of a well-known nostalgic Cantopop song instead of an electronic synth track, giving the film the feel of being set in the early 2000s.
+In post-production, various colour grades were experimented to capture Mong Kok’s cyberpunk atmosphere without leaning too much into a stereotypical, tourist-focused perspective.
+This same approach informed my decision to use an instrumental cover of a well-known nostalgic Cantopop song over an electronic synth track, giving the film a sense of being set in the early 2000s.

 <div class="gallery-box">
   <div class="gallery">